Harkat-ul-Mujahideen: Post 9/11 attacks

 The group again came to the attention of the US after the 9/11 attacks, leading President George W. Bush to ban the group, this time under its Harkat-ul-Mujahideen moniker, on 25 September 2001.

 The long-time leader of the group, Fazlur Rehman Khalil, in mid-February 2000 stepped down as HUM emir, turning the reins over to the popular Kashmiri commander and his second-in-command, Farooq Kashmiri.
 Khalil assumed the position of HUM Secretary General.

 HUM is thought to have several thousand-armed supporters located in Pakistani Kashmir, and India's southern Kashmir and Doda regions.
 It uses light and heavy machine guns, assault rifles, mortars, explosives, and rockets.
 HUM lost some of its membership due to defections to the Jaish-e-Mohammed.

 The group is based in Muzaffarabad, Rawalpindi, and several other towns in Pakistan and Afghanistan, but members conduct insurgent and terrorist activities primarily in Kashmir.

 The group's current leader, Fazlur Rehman Khalil, lives openly in the Islamabad suburb of Golra Sharif.
 He has denied having any contact with Osama bin Laden.

 According to The New York Times, Osama Bin Laden's seized cellphones attest Harkat-ul-Mujahideen's continued contact with Osama Bin Laden and its bases and fighters shared with the Taliban over the years following the war in Afghanistan.

 Since, the formation of Jaish-e-Mohammed, the group suffered both in leadership and cadre strength with most of funding and weapons diverted to the new outfit.

-Designation as terrorist organization
+Designation as terrorist organisation

-The countries and organizations below have officially listed the Harkat-ul-Mujahideen (HuM) as a terrorist organization.
+The countries and organisations below have officially listed the Harkat-ul-Mujahideen (HuM) as a terrorist organisation.